ofiscal/tax.co/output/vat-report.md

 The default level of the VAT is 19%.
 There are numerous exemptions, however; the tax code singles out 310 categories of goods and services, some quite broad, for special VAT treatment.
 Some of these exempted items have a 5% VAT; the rest, 0%.

 As a fraction of income, any VAT (not just Colombia's) falls more heavily on poorer households, because these spend a greater fraction of their income.
 Some of the exclusions appear intended to relieve the tax burden on lower income households: Bus rides, rent on a home, water, sewerage, and phone services, medical goods and services, and hundreds of kinds of food are subject to zero VAT.

-Other zero-VAT goods and services include payments associated with a second home, ocean travel, banking services, political contributions, and ballet, cinema, theater, sporting events, circuses, fairs and any other "espectaculo".
+Other zero-VAT goods and services include payments associated with a second home, ocean travel, banking services, political contributions, and "espectaculos" such as ballet, cinema, theater, sporting events, circuses, and fairs.

 # How we determined which populations carry how much of the VAT burden